alexbelgium/hassio-addons/portainer/README.md

 ## RESTORE BACKUP

-Open the addon options and set the password to "".
+Open the addon options and set the password to "empty".
 Restart the addon, it will allow to restore portainer from a backup.
 You need to put your backup in an accessible folder such as /share to have it mounted in the addon

 ## WARNING